When the shaking starts

 Stay on higher ground until officials say it's safe to leave.
 The danger from tsunamis can last for several hours, even days.

-Chapter three: What kind of damage will there be?
+What kind of damage will there be?: How you can deal with it

 Will your home withstand the big one?